alleyinteractive/alley-scripts/packages/scaffolder/docs/2-features.md

 # Features

 The scaffolder supports local features (project-driven features) and global features.
 Project-driven features are features that are specific to a project and are scaffolded from files within.
 These can include generating new tests, classes, features, etc. for a project.

 Global features are features that are not specific to or even located in a a project and can be scaffolded anywhere.
 These can include new WordPress plugins, projects, themes, etc.

+## Feature Source Types

-## Local Features
+### Local Features

 Local features are features that configured and scaffolded from a project itself.
-They require a `.scaffolder` directory in your project to scaffold from.
-For example, Alley's
-[`create-wordpress-plugin`](https://github.com/alleyinteractive/create-wordpress-plugin/tree/feature/scaffolder/.scaffolder)
-project has a `.scaffolder` directory that contains a set of features that can be scaffolded into the plugin.
+They are sourced from a `.scaffolder` directory in your project.
+For example, Alley's [`create-wordpress-plugin`](https://github.com/alleyinteractive/create-wordpress-plugin/tree/feature/scaffolder/.scaffolder) project has a `.scaffolder` directory that contains a set of features that can be scaffolded into the plugin.
 These can be configured and modified by the project to fit their specific needs.

-One large benefit of keeping the templates within the project is that the project can independently update the templates to match the project's needs without having to wait for a new version of the scaffolder to be released.
+A large benefit of keeping the templates within the project is that the project can independently update the templates to match the project's needs without having to wait for a new version of the scaffolder to be released.

 Let's take a project about a fictional company called "Acme" as an example.
 The project has a new feature that is added frequently called "Case Studies".
 The